+New York, December 26 .- Arnold Les & Company's liabilities were about \$900,000 and with assets of vice at Richmond and who was about \$800,000.
+The firm will resume have been complied with.
 Not Seriously Damaged.
-Norfolk, Va., December 26-The Old Dominion Liner Jefferson, which is being lengthened at the Newport News ship yards, was not seriously by the defendant's Minnesota patrons damaged in last evening's fire there.
-Raleigh, N. C., December 26 .- The It was officially reported today that governor appoints Joseph H. Weathers, the liner's pilot house was scorched is further alleged that if these plans and the deck rail in places was slight- are consummated they will be effected ly afire at times with some paint blis-Two cars loaded with phosphate for tered from the hull and upper side Florida were burned at Caraleigh of the ship.
-Otherwise the steamer was uninjured either about her hull or superstructure.
+Norfolk, Va., December 26-The Old Dominion Liner Jefferson, which is being lengthened at the Newport News ship yards, was not seriously damaged in last evening's fire there Raleigh, N. C., December 26 .- The It was officially reported today that the liner's pilot house was scorched and the deck rail in places was slightly afire at times with some paint blistered from the hull and upper side Florida were burned at Caraleigh of the ship.
+Otherwise the steamer Phosphate Mills here. was uninjured either about her hull or superstructure.
 Her repairs will be completed and she will be out again in February.
 Two Killed in Collision.
-Tacoma, Washn, December 26.
-Two persons were killed and eleven hurt, one fatally, in a collision today between an interurban train from Seattle and a work train.
-The collision occurred near Edgewood.
+Tacoma, Washn., December 26 .-hurt, one fatally, in a collision today between an interurban train from The wreck occurred on a sharp crushing it to splinters.